Do you have so much to do but feel less and less effective at getting it done?

 If so you may be suffering from Adrenal Fatigue.

-- Avoid Sugary snack and sodas.
-Eat foods that are lower carbs and are a quality protein source.
-These foods will allow your blood sugar not to spike quickly.
+- Avoid sugary snacks and sodas.
+Eat foods that are lower in carbs and include a quality protein source.
+These foods will allow your blood sugar to not spike quickly.

-- Eat raw fruits with the skins and vegetables to replenish your body’s nutrient stores.
+- Eat raw fruits with the skins on and vegetables in many colors to replenish your body’s nutrient stores.

-- Don’t be afraid to eat foods with health fats in them.
+- Don’t be afraid to eat foods with healthy fats in them.
 They are food for the brain.

 With natural remedies, giving your body adequate rest and a few supplements, a bit of planning and patience – everything in moderation – you will be well on your way to a natural Adrenal Fatigue Treatment 2nd to none!